 AMBER with SHARED CARE Traffic Light - These medicines are considered suitable for GP prescribing following specialist initiation of therapy and patient stabilisation, with ongoing communication between GP and Specialist.
+The Specialist is also required to retain the patient under their care as per the shared care guideline.
 AMBER with Shared Care medicines require significant monitoring and to qualify must be designated so by the APC.
 GPs are advised not to take on prescribing of these medicines unless they have been adequately informed by letter of their responsibilities with regards to monitoring, side effects and interactions and are happy to take on the prescribing responsibility.
 A copy of the locally approved shared care guideline should accompany this letter which outlines these responsibilities.
 GPs should then inform secondary care of their intentions as soon as possible by letter, and then arrange the transfer of care as necessary.